Wojciech-Baranowski/Lomboker/README.md

 **Setup**

-Run docker-compose up in the same directory where docker-compose.yaml is located.
+Run docker-compose up --build in the same directory where docker-compose.yaml is located.
-For latest version run docker-compose pull in the same directory where docker-compose.yaml is located.

 **Ports:**